p0nk0/tictactoe/README.md

 > Something else weird syntax-wise is that the type `(Position.t, Piece.t,
 > Position.comparator_witness) Map.t` **is the same as**  `Piece.t Position.Map.t`.

+> NOTE 2: You might also find `List.exists` from the snake exercises useful.

 Additionally, there are some functions that might be helpful available for operating on `Position.t`'s